 - during weekends from 09:00 till 17:00 (9 am till 5 pm - entry by means of University card).

 On weekdays, the building is free to visit throughout the day.
 For access at weekends with your University card you can obtain accreditation from Security (Vigilante Building).

 The Zwijsen Building can also be visited online via Google Maps.
 It is possible to navigate the building online and view the layout.

-The building accommodates a wide variety of meetings organized by Academic Forum as well as by other departments and student organizations within the university.
+The building is home to a variety of meetings organised by Academic Forum, as well as other departments and student organisations within the university.